 - Limited Regulation: Classical liberals believe that government imposed regulations on free markets and individual choice should be limited.

 - Open Trade: They support open trade and the exchange of goods and services between citizens without government interference and believe that doing so promotes economic growth and prosperity.

 - Constitutionalism: Classical liberals believe in the importance of constitutional government and that the government's powers should be limited by a constitution or similar charter.

 - Minimal Taxation: They believe in minimal taxation and that taxes should only be used to fund essential government functions.

 - Non-Interventionist Foreign Policy: Classical liberals believe that the government should avoid interfering in the affairs of other countries.

 - Separation of Powers: They believe in the separation of powers between the branches of government, as well as between the government and the individual.
 The intent is to avoid concentrating too much power in any one set of hands metaphorically speaking.

-- Equality of Opportunity: Classical liberals believe in the importance of equality of opportunity and that all individuals should have equal access to education, employment, and other opportunities regardless of race, ethnicity, gender, or other identity characteristics.
+- Equality of Opportunity: Classical liberals believe in the importance of equality of opportunity (not to be confused with "equity" which means equality of outcome) and that all individuals should have equal legal access to education, employment, and other opportunities regardless of race, ethnicity, gender, or other identity characteristics.